HACManchester/membership-system/resources/polices/member-agreement.md

 ✅ The rules can be read at any time [here](https://hacman.org.uk/rules).

 ## The Member Handbook explains the basics
 We have a member handbook which provides a brief overview of the key aspects of our space.
-Please take a moment to flick through the member handbook so you're grounded in how the space operates.
+Please take a moment to flick through the member handbook so you're grounded in how the space operates such as:
+- Emptying the bins
+- Maintaining tools
+- Parking and Transport
+- How to report issues

 ✅ You can read [a copy online](https://list.hacman.org.uk/t/member-handbook/2890/1)